AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 * Can define a [model ID.](/help/implementing/universal-editor/field-types.md#model-structure)
 * Can define a [filter ID.](/help/implementing/universal-editor/customizing.md#filtering-components)

-All this information is stored in AEM when a block added to a page.
+All this information is stored in AEM when a block is added to a page.

 >[!WARNING]
 >